WHO warns of viral hepatitis infection that claims 3,500 lives every day - ExBulletin

 Price disparities continue to exist both within and within WHO regions, with many countries paying prices above global standards, even for drugs that are off-patent or included in voluntary licensing agreements. are paying.
 For example, tenofovir for the treatment of hepatitis B is off-patent and available at the global standard price of $2.40 per month, but only seven of the 26 reporting countries paid below the standard price.
 It was only.

-Similarly, a 12-week course of pan-genotypic sofosbuvir/daclatasvir to treat hepatitis C is available at a global reference price of $60, but out of 24 reporting countries paid less than the reference price. in only four countries.
+Similarly, a 12-week course of pan-genotypic sofosbuvir/daclatasvir to treat hepatitis C is available at a global standard price of $60, but according to the WHO, out of 24 reporting countries, only Only four countries have paid the price.

 Service delivery remains intensive and vertical, and many affected people still face out-of-pocket costs for viral hepatitis services.

-Only 60% of reporting countries provide testing and treatment services for viral hepatitis completely or partially free of charge in the public sector.
+Only 60 percent of reporting countries provide testing and treatment services for viral hepatitis completely or partially free of charge in the public sector.
 Economic protection is low in the African region, with only about one-third of reporting countries providing these services free of charge.

-This report outlines a series of actions to advance a public health approach to viral hepatitis, with the aim of accelerating progress towards ending the epidemic by 2030.
-Its contents include:
+This report outlines a series of actions to advance a public health approach to viral hepatitis, aimed at accelerating progress towards ending the epidemic by 2030.

+These include: Expanding access to testing and diagnosis.
+Moving from policy to implementation for fair treatment.
+Strengthen primary care prevention efforts.
+Simplify service delivery and optimize product regulation and supply.
+Development of investment projects in priority countries.
+Mobilize innovative financing.
+Use improved data for action. and engage affected communities and civil society to advance research to improve diagnostics and potential treatments for hepatitis B.

+Funding for viral hepatitis, both at the global level and in dedicated national health budgets, is insufficient to meet the needs.

 |